OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.1/outlook-requirement-set-1.1.md

 # Outlook add-in API requirement set 1.1

-The Outlook add-in API subset of the JavaScript API for Office includes objects, methods, properties, and events that you can use in an Outlook add-in.
+The Outlook add-in API subset of the Office JavaScript API includes objects, methods, properties, and events that you can use in an Outlook add-in.
 Outlook JavaScript API 1.1 (Mailbox 1.1) is the first version of the API.

 > [!NOTE]
 > This documentation is for a [requirement set](../../requirement-sets/outlook-api-requirement-sets.md) other than the latest requirement set.